-- FIV.8 The student will expand understanding of English and other languages through study and analysis of increasingly complex elements of the target language. - 1.
-Examine local, regional, and national differences in sound systems, pronunciation, vocabulary, and usage in countries or regions where French is spoken and in the United States. - 2.
-Compare linguistic elements of French and English, such as time, tense, and mood, and understand how each language uses different grammatical structures to express these elements. - FIV.9 The student will identify and discuss cultural similarities and differences in social, economic, and political relationships in the global community. - 1.
-Discuss the role of culture in the development of relationships between the United States and countries and regions where French is spoken. - 2.
-Explain how members of francophone culture(s) perceive the United States. - 3.
-Examine local, regional, and national differences in the cultures of countries and regions where French is spoken and the culture(s) of the United States.
+- GIV.8 The student will expand understanding of English and other languages through study and analysis of increasingly complex elements of German. - 1.
+Examine local, regional, and national differences in sound systems, pronunciation, vocabulary, and usage in German-speaking countries and regions and in the United States. - 2.
+Compare linguistic elements of German and English, such as time, tense, and mood, and understand how each language uses different grammatical structures to express these relationships. - GIV.9 The student will identify and discuss in level-appropriate German aspects of cultural similarities and differences in social, economic, and political relationships in the global community. - 1.
+Evaluate the role of culture in the development of relationships between the United States and German-speaking countries and regions.

+- 2. Explain how members of German-speaking culture(s) perceive the United States. - 3.
+Examine local, regional, and national differences in the cultures of Germanspeaking countries and regions and their own.

-- FIV.10 The student will apply more complex French language skills and expand cultural understanding in opportunities beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
-Analyze in French aspects of francophone cultures researched from interaction with French speakers, and authentic media, entertainment, and technology. - 2.
-Use French-language resources, such as individuals and organizations in the community or technology, to increase cultural understanding.
+- GIV.10 The student will apply German language skills and expand cultural understanding in opportunities beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
+Analyze aspects of German-speaking cultures researched from interaction with German speakers, authentic media, and technology to deepen cultural understanding. - 2.
+Use German-language resources, such as individuals and organizations in the community or accessible through technology, to increase cultural understanding.